NextCenturyCorporation/neon-dash/DASHBOARD_CONFIGURATION_GUIDE.md

 * **idField** - The field name for the unique IDs.
 Sends **select_id** events.
 * **ignoreSelf** - Whether the visualization will ignore its own filters.
 Default:  `true`
 * **reorderable** - Whether columns are reorderable.
 Default:  `true`
+* **showFields** - An array of field names of fields to show in the table.
+If not defined, shows all fields in the table.
 * **singleFilter** - Whether to only allow a single filter at a time.
 Default:  `false`
 * **skinny** - Whether to show the table with skinny styling.
 Default:  `false`
 * **sortDescending** - Whether to sort the rows descending.
 Default:  `true`